Xadeck/jekyll-terminal/README.md

 This Gem adds a liquid block to Jekyll-powered sites for showing shell commands in a nice way.
+The rendering uses only CSS, generated as a site page, which makes it easily tweakable.

 First, add the following tag inside your `head.html` layout.